Applications and Deadlines

 Program Admission Requirements

-- High School Students: Complete algebra course with a grade of “C” or better.
+High School Students: complete algebra course with a grade of “C” or better.

-- College Students: If high school algebra grade is not a “C” or better, then a developmental or college level algebra course must be completed at a university by the end of fall semester before entering the RADT program.
+College Students: If high school algebra grade is not a “C” or better, then a developmental or college level algebra course must be completed at a university by the end of fall semester before entering the RADT program.

-- High School Students: Complete biology by graduation with a “C” or better.
+High School Students: complete biology by graduation with a “C” or better.

-- High School Students: complete chemistry by graduation with a “C” or better.
+High School Students: complete chemistry by graduation with a “C” or better.

-- High School Students: Cumulative GPA reviewed on transcript.
+High School Students: Cumulative GPA reviewed on transcript.